pustotnik/playground/fwcmatch/README.md

 On different OS/hardware/implementation the results can be different.

 - C++ iostream can work a little bit faster then C fgets.
-- FNMatch works a little bit slower than MyWildcardMatch just because fnmatch requires C string terminated with '\0' and I had to make copy of each file line because it is requirement of my interface (string_view is used).
+- FNMatch works slower than MyWildcardMatch just because fnmatch requires C string terminated with '\0' and I had to make copy of each file line because original text lines from afile don't have this symbol while MyWildcardMatch can be used just with pointers to begin/end of string without copying of text to create new string with '\0'.
 - There is no reason to use number of read/filtered lines more than one at one time for single-threaded implementation.
   But it is important for multi-threaded implementation.
 - Increasing number of threads in multi-threaded implementation is not always optimal decision.
-But it is because file I/O is bottleneck for this task and it can increase thread contention.
+The main problems are thread contention and the fact that file I/O is bottleneck for this task.
 - Lock-free/busy-waiting solution is not always the best choice.
 - MTSem (semaphores) is similar to the MTCondVar (condition variables) in terms of performance but the MTCondVar is a little bit better.
-- Memory/data locality is important for general performance.
+- Memory/data locality can be important for general performance.
-- For perfomance reason it is better to hold size of memory for queue (ring buffer) and all blocks with data less than CPU L3 cache size.
+- For performance reason it is better to hold size of memory for queue (ring buffer) and all blocks with data less than CPU L3 cache size.

 ## About mmap